particle-iot/docs/src/content/datasheets/discontinued/particle-shields.md

 **Enclosure**

 You can choose to mount the asset tracker board inside the provided enclosure as shown below.
 Use the four M3 screws to secure the board in place.
 The antenna comes with a peel-able sticky back that can be used to stick the antenna to the side wall.
-Remember not to block the GPS antenna with anything - wires, antenna, battery, etc. Enclosure dimentions are: 115.06 x 65.02 x 39.88 mm.
+Remember not to block the GPS antenna with anything - wires, antenna, battery, etc. Enclosure dimensions are: 115.06 x 65.02 x 39.88 mm.

 ![atv2](/assets/images/shields/asset-tracker-shield-v2/asset-enclosure.png)